 Set Up a Parental Monitoring App

-Did you know that you can get Family Orbit parental monitoring app now to help you limit screen time?
+Did you know that you can get Family Orbit phone tracking app now to help you limit screen time?
 These are great for mobile devices and smartphones.
 You can set up a limit on the amount of time a child uses certain apps for or has the computer on for.
 This ensures that they don’t use their devices in other rooms, thinking they are getting away with it.

 You can also see which apps your children are more likely to use to see if there is anything you should be worried about.
 This type of app can really help improve child safety.